Deciphering compressed electroweakino excesses with MadAnalysis 5: Novelties of version 1.11

 Additional frames can be introduced in a similar manner.
 For instance, the supersymmetric system decays into both visible (\lstinline{V}) and invisible (\lstinline{I}) objects.
 These can be associated with dedicated frames as

 Each of the above functions serves a distinct purpose.
 The method \lstinline{addLabFrame(<std::string name>)} defines the laboratory frame, which serves as the reference frame for all event-level quantities.
 Next, the method \lstinline{addDecayFrame(<std::string name>)} introduces a frame corresponding to a decaying particle or system of particles, allowing for the stepwise reconstruction of event kinematics.
 Finally, the complementary methods \lstinline{addVisibleFrame(<std::string name>)} and \lstinline{addInvisibleFrame(<std::string name>)} define frames associated with visible and invisible final-state particles, which are directly and indirectly reconstructed from detector-level objects, respectively.
 These functions allow for the flexible construction of decay trees tailored to the specific kinematics of the studied signal.
 The connection of the leaves of the tree (\ie\ the different introduced frames) is achieved via conventional methods of the \lstinline{RestFrames} package, like \lstinline{SetChildFrame} and \lstinline{AddChildFrame}.
-We refer to the documentation of the package for examples, as well as to the implementation code of the ATLAS-SUSY-2018-16 search which is available from the \madanalysis dataverse\footnote{\href{https://doi.org/10.14428/DVN/1CPXHX}{https://doi.org/10.14428/DVN/1CPXHX}}~\cite{1CPXHX_2025}.
+We refer to the documentation of the package for examples, as well as to the implementation code of the ATLAS-SUSY-2018-16 search which is available from the \madanalysis dataverse\footnote{\href{https://doi.org/10.14428/DVN/1CPXHX}{https://doi.org/10.14428/DVN/1CPXHX}}~\cite{1CPXHX_2025} and which is further detailed below as a concrete illustration.
+Here, the \lstinline{RestFrames} decay tree targets a topology in which a compressed electroweakino pair is produced with an initial-state-radiation jet.
+The centre-of-mass frame (\lstinline{CM}) thus decays into an \lstinline{ISR} system and a supersymmetric decay system \lstinline{S}, the latter collecting visible leptons \lstinline{L}, other soft objects \lstinline{V} and invisible particles \lstinline{I}.
+This decay tree is correspondingly initialised as